 Undergraduate Neurobiology Major

-For requirements to apply into the Neurobiology Major, visit: http://changeofmajor.uci.edu/CoM_BioSci.html#neurobio
+For requirements to apply to the Neurobiology Major, visit: http://sites.bio.uci.edu/majorsminors/

 Applying to the Neurobiology Major

 - The number of students in the Neurobiology Major is no longer limited to 30 students per year.
-The plan is to expand the major to 50 students per year in 2015-16 and to 100 or more students per year in subsequent years.
-If the number of applicants exceeds the enrollment cap, candidates will be selected based on their grade in N110 and (as a tiebreaker) their Bio GPA.
+If the number of applicants exceeds the enrollment cap, candidates will be selected based on their Bio GPA.

-- The time to apply is between May 15 and August 5, using a web interface that will be available here (http://www.reg.uci.edu/access/student/welcome/), .
-Most students will probably apply in the summer between their second and third years of undergraduate study, leaving them two years as Neurobiology Majors.
+- Most students will apply in the summer between their second and third years of undergraduate study, leaving them two years as Neurobiology Majors.
 However, it is theoretically possible to complete the major in just one year.
 Please ask your Bio Sci counselors for advice.

 - After being admitted to the Neurobiology Major, students will take a two-quarter course limited to Neurobiology Majors.
 This course is called Advanced Neurobiology (N115A-B) and is designed to give you extensive, in-depth training in modern neuroscience.
 N115A will emphasize molecular, cellular, and developmental aspects of neuroscience, whereas N115B will emphasize behavioral and cognitive neuroscience.
-Detailed syllabi are available from the instructor (firstname.lastname@example.org)
+Detailed syllabi are available from the Chair of the Advisory Board (Lewac@uci.edu)

 - Neurobiology Majors must at some point take the Neurobiology Laboratory course (N113L) and two additional biology laboratory courses (completion of Excellence in Research may substitute for one of the latter laboratory courses).